aodin/sol/postgres/README.md

 If the environmental variable is empty, the test will default to a [Travis CI](https://docs.travis-ci.com/user/database-setup/#PostgreSQL) connection string, which will likely panic on your local system.

+The testing database must have the `uuid-ossp` enabled.

 #### Docker

 Docker hub provides an [official PostGres image](https://hub.docker.com/_/postgres/).
 A container can be started with: